-For all courses I have taught, the files are available under a Creative Commons Attribution licence.
+The files for all courses I have taught are provided under a Creative Commons Attribution licence.

 University of Toronto: Winter 2018